Exhibitors Terms and Conditions

 Abusive, aggressive, or threatening behaviour towards a festival staff member, other exhibitors, or festival customers, is unacceptable and will not be tolerated.

-Any Exhibitor found to be behaving in an unacceptable manner will lose their exhibitor bonds and site holder fees in full, may be removed from the Event, and will not be invited back to this or any future events.
+Any Exhibitor found to be behaving in an unacceptable manner will lose their exhibitor bonds and stall holder fees in full, may be removed from the Event, and will not be invited back to this or any future events.

 15. Smoking and alcohol consumption within the market